"WHO MADE YOUR GOWN?"

 We believe that in order for every individual that interacts with our brand, to be committed one hundred percent to us, they must feel empowered and supported by us.
 That means we are one hundred percent committed to them, whether they are our makers, suppliers or clients.

-We promote sustainable industry practises and artisanal skills, contributing towards sustainable and eco-friendly communities.
+We promote industry practises and artisanal skills that contribute towards sustainable and eco-friendly communities.

-Our clients play an invaluable role in our vision.
-By supporting Australian creative jobs, slow fashion and ethical practices, our clients allow our team and suppliers to promote environmental protection, through our business practices.
+Our clients play a valuable role in our vision.
+By supporting Australian creative jobs, slow fashion and ethical practices, our clients allow our team and suppliers to promote environmental protection, through our business practises.
 It’s important to us that our influence, big or small, is focused on building a sustainable future.

 We are proud to have been included in 'SUSTAINABLE & FASHIONABLE: MELBOURNE' guide by Greta Lukavic.
-We have been recognised as one of the ethical local makers that promotes sustainable industry practises.
+We have been recognised as one of the ethical local makers.

 Our model of manufacturing is purely made-to-order.
 We do not produce typical seasonal collections or hold excessive stock of gowns.
-This ensures that we are not producing landfill waste.
 Being a more responsible way of manufacturing, it also ensures quality which in turn means longevity of the piece that you purchase from us.